-He was born in 1889 in a rural family, graduated from school and learned a locksmith’s trade.
-Then, he bounced around a few jobs and managed to work in the Minerva (a Belgian automobile company).
-On 1st August 1914, he was called up for military service and return to Belgium as an occupationist.
-Ostner was lucky: he survived the bloodshed of the World War I and was demobilized in 1917 due to illness (malaria).
-After he got married, settled down and moved to Dresden where he started employment with Steiger and studying in a Technical Institute.
+He was born in 1889, in a rural family, graduated from school, and learned a locksmith’s trade.
+Then he tried a few jobs and even managed to work in Minerva, a Belgian automobile company.
+On August 1st, 1914, he was called up for military service and return to Belgium as an occupationist.
+But Ostner was a lucky man: he survived the bloodshed of World War I and was demobilized in 1917 due to illness (malaria).
+Later he got married, settled down, and moved to Dresden where he started to work for Steiger and studying in a Technical Institute.

-But such a level life made Ostner sick and tired.
+But Ostner was sick and tired of such a boring life.
 In 1922, he became a freelancer and after a while founded his own company manufacturing bicycles and water supply fittings.
-His brother Karl who was an engineer and a motoracer joined him.
-Probably it was Karl who transfused his enthusiasm on motorcycles into Wilhelm.
+His brother Karl, who was an engineer and a moto racer, joined him.
+Probably it was Karl who passed his enthusiasm for motorcycles to Wilhelm.

-In December 1926, brothers bought a new building at Burger Straße and launched the manufacturing of motorcycles next year.
-They didn’t break their heads over the name of their future bike, so name it just OD, which stands for Ostner-Dresden.
-Ostners made a stake at on the manufacturing of high quality machines equipped with chassis of own their design and engines by Motosacoche (Motosacoche’s engines under the MAG marque, which stands for Motosacoche Acacias Geneve, were used by many motorcycle manufacturers throughout Europe).
-The first OD bikes had pipe frames closing themselves in the crankcase and unusual parallelogram forks (they had reinforcing belts, and the rear pipes were straight) and one-cylinder engines.
-In 1929, the flagship T100 was introduced, which got 986 cc double-cylinder V-engines by MAG.
+In December 1926, the brothers bought a new building at Burger Straße and launched the manufacturing of motorcycles the next year.
+They didn’t think much about the name of their future bike, so they named it simply O.D., which stands for Ostner-Dresden.
+Ostners made the high-quality machines equipped with chassis of own design and engines by Motosacoche (Motosacoche’s engines under the MAG brand, which stands for Motosacoche Acacias Geneve, were used by many motorcycle manufacturers throughout Europe).
+The first O.D. bikes had pipe frames closing themselves in the crankcase, very unusual parallelogram forks, and one-cylinder engines.
+In 1929, the flagship T100 was introduced, which got a 986 cc double-cylinder V-type MAG engine.

-In this Swiss engine, the valve train was designed as “valve over the valve”.
-It got a good reputation for its reliability and dynamics (22 h.p. was good for those times).
-On a Motosacoche bike equipped with the sport version of this engine, Tony Zind won the first two races Bol d’Or in 1922 and 1923.
+In this Swiss engine, the valve train was designed as a “valve over the valve”.
+It got a good reputation for its reliability and dynamics (22 hp was pretty good for that time).
+Behind the wheel of the Motosacoche bike, equipped with the sport version of this engine, Tony Zind won the first two races Bol d’Or, in 1922 and 1923.

 The engine was installed onto the strong pipe frame.
-A chain drive covered with an aliminium housing was coupled to the hand shifted three-speed gearbox Hurth (in their later years, the bike got a four-speed gearbox by the same manufacturer).
+A chain drive covered with an aluminum housing was coupled to the hand shifted three-speed gearbox Hurth (in the later years, the bike got a four-speed gearbox by the same manufacturer).
 The motorcycle had a signature feature – a big finned silencer before the engine.
 There was an exhaust pipe going out of the silencer.
-OD bike had a parallelogram fork with two springs, the rear wheel suspension was rigid.
+O.D. bike had a parallelogram fork with two springs, the rear wheel suspension was rigid.
 The big petrol tank hosted a classy dashboard with illumination.
-It had a speedometer, a clock, a petrol and oil tank gauge, a pilot lamp of the electrical equipment.
+It had a speedometer, a clock, petrol and oil tank gauge, a pilot lamp of the electrical equipment.

-Т100 was advertised as a bike for travellers and sportspeople.
+Тhe T100 was advertised as the bike for travelers and sportsmen.
 Brothers never scrimped on sportbikes, so their machines successfully participated in various competitions, especially at mountain races.
-Even a mass produced OD T100 with a lightweight sport sidecar could achieve 110 km/h, and a solo bike was able to accelerate to a speed of 120 km/h.
-So, an advertising was truthful when promising the dynamics “like a car with a six-cylinder engine”.
+Even a mass-produced O.D.
+T100 with a lightweight sport sidecar could achieve 110 km/h, and a solo bike was able to accelerate to a speed of 120 km/h.
+So, advertising was truthful when promising the dynamics “like a car with a six-cylinder engine”.

-In 1933, T100 was replaced by the T85 model equipped with a 850 cc double-cylinder engine by MAG.
-Despite the less displacement, the engine had 25 h.p. because of the updated design.
+In 1933, T100 was replaced by the T85 model equipped with an 850 cc double-cylinder engine by MAG.
+Despite the less displacement, the engine had 25 hp because of the updated design.
 At the same time, the German Government set a course for import substitution and banned importing of wide nomenclature of industrial products.
 German companies were manufacturing a lot of different engines but almost all of them had low displacement.
-This was against the brothers’ interests – they didn’t want to manufacture bikes with anaemic engines.
-They tried to adopt to the new realities and launched the manufacturing of a lightweight model P20 equipped with a 200 cc two-stroke engine ILO but, what is to be expected, couldn’t compete with mass produced machines like DKW bikes.
+This was against the brothers’ interests – they didn’t want to manufacture bikes with anemic engines.
+They tried to adapt to the new realities and launched the manufacturing of a lightweight model P20, equipped with a 200cc two-stroke engine ILO, but it couldn’t compete with the mass-produced machines like DKW.

-And then Willy Ostner has found a nonstandard solution: he converted a 200 cc bike into a cargo trike.
-It was a success, so brothers moved on to the manufacturing of lightweight cargo trikes in 1936.
+Then Willy Ostner came up with a nonstandard solution: he converted a 200cc bike into a cargo trike.
+It was a success and, in 1936, brothers completely switched to the manufacturing of lightweight cargo trikes.

 |Manufacturer||Fahrzeugfabrik Willy Ostner, Dresden, Germany|